OpenAngelArena/oaa/docs/github-for-noobs.md

   - Desktop shortcut labelled Git Shell.
   - Startmenu shortcut labelled Git Shell.
   - CMD `%USERPROFILE%\AppData\Local\GitHub\GitHub.appref-ms --open-shell`
-  - Right-Click on your repository at 'GitHub.com/YOURUSERNAME/aaa' and select `Open in Git Shell`
+  - Right-Click on your repository at 'GitHub.com/YOURUSERNAME/oaa' and select `Open in Git Shell`

-## Finish Installing AAA
+## Finish Installing oaa
 Continue the [Installation Process](/docs/install.md) from the beginning of this tutorial after the "Get the Addon" section (we're skipping that section entirely).

 ## Getting Started